Microsoft Licensing

 Engage Experts if Needed:

-Windows and SQL Server have use-case-specific tweaks (e.g., licensing for dev/test environments via MSDN subscriptions, or handling hybrid cloud use with Azure Hybrid Benefits).
+Windows and SQL Server have use-case-specific tweaks (e.g., licensing for development and test environments via MSDN subscriptions, or handling hybrid cloud use with Azure Hybrid Benefits).

-They can also help stay compliant, especially if Microsoft announces changes (like when core licensing was introduced or Azure benefits expanded).
+They can also help stay compliant, especially if Microsoft announces changes (such as when core licensing was introduced or Azure benefits were expanded).

 Read Microsoft Licensing Implications for Cloud Migration.